What is Company Culture?

 How do you co-create an authentic, living Culture Code?

-There are 4 stages to building an authentic, living culture code.
-Explore, Align, Engage and Activate.
+There are 3 steps to building an authentic, living culture code.
+Explore to Understand, Co-create and Energise & Sustain.

 We take the pulse of your company’s culture today, and measure current engagement levels.
 Our approach is strongly informed by research.
 Research we’ve done ourselves with Australian business owners, and also what we’ve learnt from the research of experts around the world.
 We want to make sure we’re focusing effort on areas that are known to make a difference.

-At Salple, during Stage 1 we interview your leaders and informal leaders; conduct a company-wide survey of engagement and trust levels; and (optionally) survey your leaders’ behavioural preferences using a deeply insightful tool called Harrison Assessments (which helps your leaders understand how their patterns of behaviour currently shape the culture).
+At Salple, during Step 1 we interview your leaders and informal leaders; conduct a company-wide survey of engagement factors and levels; and (optionally) survey your leaders’ behavioural preferences using a deeply insightful tool called Harrison Assessments (which helps your leaders understand how their patterns of behaviour currently shape the culture).

 A critical driver of success in business today, is alignment within the Senior Leadership team.
 A shared understanding of the strategic direction of the business and the values that drive business practices will be articulated and form the basis of your ”Culture Code”.

-In our Align stage, we review the current culture landscape based on the Explore outputs.
+In our Align workshop, we review the current culture landscape based on the Explore outputs.
 We explore the desired future, by building on the story of your business so far, and uncovering and articulating a draft Purpose, Shared Ambition and Values that will form the foundation of your “Culture Code”.
-This draft will be further refined in the Engage Stage.
+This draft will be further refined in the Engage workshop.

-Alongside, this we use the Harrison Assessment analytics from the Explore stage, to really understand the dynamics of the leadership team and the impact their behavioural preferences are likely to have on the desired culture.
+Alongside this, we use the Harrison Assessment analytics from the Explore step, to really understand the dynamics of the leadership team and the impact their behavioural preferences are likely to have on the desired culture.

-At Salple, we’ve crafted and refined a very specific alignment process for Stage 2 that takes your leaders on a journey though the history, present and future of your company where we draw out the threads of the story you collectively want encoded in your Culture Code.
+At Salple, we’ve crafted and refined a very specific process for the Align workshop, that takes your leaders on a journey though the history, present and future of your company where we draw out the threads of the story you collectively want encoded in your Culture Code.

 We use a variety of techniques including Narrative Enquiry, LEGO Serious Play, Affinity Mapping and Harrison Paradox Graphing to tap into the rational and intuitive parts of the brain as we build a detailed picture of the existing and desired culture for your company and the enablers and potential derailers.